 As a medical professional, even the simplest of mistakes can jeopardize your future.

-This, among many other factors, underscores the importance of malpractice insurance for doctors.
+This, among many other factors, underscores the importance of medical malpractice insurance.

 This week we're taking a closer look at the medical malpractice insurance coverage offered by The Doctors Company.